Consolidated workers in New England approve 3-year contracts

 Those concessions include freezing the defined-benefit pension plan effective Jan.
 1 and granting additional flexibility for the company to hire outside contractors.

-Despite those concessions, the contracts, which include modest pay raises, high-quality health care, 401(k) contributions and enhanced retirement benefits, is good for workers and for the company, said Pete McLaughlin, business manager of IBEW Local 2327 and a co-chairman of the bargaining committee.
+Despite those concessions, the contracts, which include modest pay raises, high-quality health care, 401(k) contributions and enhanced retirement benefits, are good for workers and for the company, said Pete McLaughlin, business manager of IBEW Local 2327 and co-chairman of the bargaining committee.

 "Fortunately we were able to come to an agreement without hitting the streets like we did last time," he said, referring to a four-month strike in late 2014 and early 2015.